-Trump, Giuliani and Brooks to urge judge to toss Jan.
+Trump, Giuliani and Brooks urge judge to toss Jan.
 6 lawsuits in hearing

 The lawsuits conclude, “And when hordes of Trump’s supporters did just that, Donald Trump reportedly was happy with the result.”

-They cited similar criticism of Trump by former aides, including chiefs of staff John F. Kelly and Mick Mulvaney, defense secretary Jim Mattis, attorney general William P. Barr, United Nations ambassador John Bolton, and national security adviser H.R.
+They cited similar criticism of Trump by former aides, including former chiefs of staff John F. Kelly and Mick Mulvaney, defense secretary Jim Mattis, attorney general William P. Barr, U.N. ambassador John Bolton and national security adviser H.R.
 McMaster.

-Brooks is defending himself and argued that he cannot be sued because he was acting as a federal employee and member of Congress when he spoke.
+Brooks is defending himself and argued that he cannot be sued, because he was acting as a federal employee and member of Congress when he spoke.
 The House and Justice Department refused to defend him, with government prosecutors stating, “Inciting or conspiring to foment a violent attack on the United States Congress is not within the scope of employment of a Representative — or any federal employee.”

 At the rally, Brooks, the first member of Congress to declare that he would challenge the electoral college count certifying Biden’s victory, invoked bloodshed and asked the crowd, “Are you willing to do what it takes to fight for America?”